 Regarding the graphics, DDLE has more than 600KB of pixel art.
 These graphics are not just for show but an integral part of the game.
 They contain hints and reveal additional events that have happened in the station.
-In addition, they contain details waiting to be uncovered.
+In addition, they are full of details waiting to be uncovered.
 We encourage you to take some time and have a good look!

-REQUIREMENTS .-----
+REQUIREMENTS.-----

-DDLE can be played on a real Amstrad (CPC or Plus) or in an emulator (in this case we recommend Turbo Mode if available).
+DDLE can be played on a real Amstrad (CPC or Plus) or using an emulator (in this case we recommend Turbo Mode if available).
 Although DDLE is a text adventure, it requires 128KB of RAM and a floppy drive able to read 720KB discs.
 Besides this, there are no other compatibility issues.
-Of course, you can play the game on a real Amstrad using a HxC or any other floppy emulator, this is actually our preferred option.
+Of course, you can play the game on a real Amstrad using an HxC or any other floppy emulator, this is actually our preferred option.
 Sadly, since the adventure requires CP/M Plus and all the graphics are loaded in real time, there is no tape version (it would take ages to load anyway).

 We considered making something compatible with everything, like in the good old days, but we realised that this would require sacrificing many things in the final release and we did not feel happy about it.
-In exchange, this game behaves in terms of the parser, text detail and number of high quality graphics like a 16-bit production, although it is a bit slower (constantly loading images affects performance).
-In the future, if we release a sequel using a new framework able to run in a faster operating system, the requirements will be lower (fingers crossed!).
+In exchange, this game behaves in terms of the parser, text detail and number of high quality graphics like a 16-bit production, although it is a tad slower (constantly loading images affects performance).
+In the future, if we release a sequel using a new framework, the requirements may be lower (fingers crossed!).